 And you do so clearly.
 You write a sentence or ask a question.
-You receive a one-sentence answer in return, and those few words inform all your subsequent actions and decisions.
+You receive a one-sentence answer in return, and those few words inform your actions and decisions.

-What is the friendship equivalent to “looking to have fun?”
-As in — this can be a low pressure, low expectation friendship.
+What is the friendship equivalent to “looking to have fun?” — this can be a low-pressure, low-expectation friendship.

 There’s lots of frustration about the time friendships require.

 We are wasting our time trying to describe friendship.
 Every conversation requires paragraphs of explanation instead of a few words.

 We are wasting time because we don’t have terms or phrases that help us filter what we are committing to.